-Estrogen the sex hormone is the lifesaver for females.
-Estrogen has various favorable effects on cardiovascular health, lowering LDL (Bad) cholesterol and increasing HDL (Good) cholesterol.
-Estrogen is also an antioxidant which offsets toxic chemicals.
-As a result heart attack become uncommon in women but before menopause.
+Estrogen the sex hormone may be the lifesaver for females.
+Estrogen offers various favorable results on cardiovascular health, lowering LDL (Awful) cholesterol and raising HDL (Good) cholesterol.
+Estrogen can be an antioxidant which offsets toxic chemical compounds.
+As a result coronary attack become uncommon in females but before menopause.

 Warning signs of heart attack:

-- Chest discomfort that feels like fullness, pressure, or a squeezing pain that lasts up to a or more than a few minutes or goes away and comes back.
+- Chest distress that feels as though fullness, pressure, or a squeezing soreness that lasts up to or more than a few minutes or perhaps goes away completely and comes back.

-- Discomfort and pain that goes above your chest to other parts of the upper body, like one or both arms, or your back, teeth, neck, stomach, and jaw
+- Discomfort and soreness that goes above your chest to other areas of the chest muscles, like one or perhaps both arms, or perhaps your back, teeth, throat, stomach, and jaw

-- Sudden unexplained breath shortness, with or without any chest discomfort
+- Sudden unexplained breath shortness, with or without the chest discomfort

 Other symptoms, such as: